whoisdsmith/VAULTSIDIAN/regex-rulesets/Detect and replace text paragraph in a markdown document.md

 I was thinking about useful CLI tools I can make in Golang, and it struck me that Markdown to Word does not exist.
 Even if it does, it’s not very good I bet!
 So I decided to fire up Go and write one myself.
 And to recognize the syntax, of course I turned to Regex (what else?).
 Please star [the repo](https://github.com/Chubek/md2docx).
 So far I’ve only written the Regex patterns but the rest is coming, since these days I’m pretty much free from my usual burden of “making money to survive” and I’ve never felt better!

-### So Chubak, stop lingering and tell us the patterns!
+### So Chubak, stop lingering and tell us the patterns

 Ok, let’s start!